AD

-Seduced by the exotic tropics, it’s easy to forget that some of the best beach destinations in the world may only be a short flight away from home.
-Europe boasts miles of pristine coastlines, Caribbean-like beaches, secret coves, quaint fishermen villages, and charming islands.
+If you’re looking for the perfect beach holiday, Europe has plenty of destinations to choose from.
+From the stunning Amalfi Coast in Italy to the beautiful Algarve in Portugal, there’s no shortage of amazing beach destinations in Europe.
+If you’re from this part of the world then you may be seduced by the exotic tropics and it’s easy to forget that some of the best beach destinations in the world may only be a short flight away.
+Europe boasts miles of pristine coastlines, Caribbean-like beaches, secret coves, quaint fishermen’s villages, and charming islands.

 With so many amazing holiday spots picking one can be overwhelming.
-If you’re not sure where to go, check out these 10 best beach destinations in Europe.
+If you’re not sure where to go, check out these best beach destinations in Europe, perfect for catching some summer sun.

 1. Ayia Napa, Cyprus

 Ayia Napa is one of Cyprus’ most popular destinations, and undoubtedly one of the best beach destinations in Europe.
-Expect a mesmerising white sand coastline, crystalline waters sparkling in turquoise hues and plenty of tourist facilities.
+Here you’ll find plenty of resorts and hotels and expect a mesmerising white sand coastline, crystalline waters sparkling in turquoise hues and plenty of tourist facilities.

 2. Sardinia, Italy